Loparc/Quantum-Generator/README.md

 # Quantum-Generator
-Thesis for the Computer Science degree at the Facultat di'Informàtica de Barcelona (FIB - UPC)
+Thesis for the Computer Science degree at the Facultat d'Informàtica de Barcelona (FIB - UPC)

 ## Purpose of the project